-If you are planning on heading to Koh Samui make sure to check out the best viewpoints on the island!
+Planning on heading to Koh Samui?
+Make sure to check out the best viewpoints on the island!

 3. Phra Nang Cave

-A short kayak around the corner from Railay or a 15 minute walk across Railay you will find Phra Nang Beach.
-A huge islet sits out in the water, which is truly a majestic site.
+A short kayak around the corner from Railay or a 15-minute walk across Railay you will find Phra Nang Beach.
+A huge islet sits out in the water, which is truly a majestic sight.
 Paddling out in the ocean beneath this monolithic backdrop was beautiful.
-Further down the beach you will find Phra Nang Cave.
+Further down the beach, you will find Phra Nang Cave.
 Inside the cave is a shrine full of…. wooden penises.
 Offerings from local people who repay the gods after the things they prayed for, actually happened.
 Why penises?
 The sign at the front of the cave tied the offering of penises to the worship of creation among other beliefs.
 An interesting little piece of culture although quite bizarre!

 4. Railay Rock Climbing